fbpic/fbpic/README.md

 Since this is only a proof of principle, the implementation has important shortcomings :

-* Unoptimized code written entirely in Python.
+* Sub-optimized code written in Python.
-(However, the code does
+(However, the code does call BLAS and FFTW for computationally intensive parts.
-  call BLAS and FFTW for computationally intensive parts.
-If available, it will also use Numba)
+If available, it will also use Numba.)
-* Single-processor only
+* Single-CPU only
+(However, the code does take advantage of multi-threading on a given CPU.)

 Installation
 ---------